Umberto Collodel

 At the Central Bank of Malta, I prepare briefing materials for the Governor ahead of ECB Governing Council meetings and conduct research on monetary policy transmission, inflation dynamics, and market reactions to central bank announcements — providing direct exposure to eurozone policy implementation in real time.

-My current research spans three areas: measuring how ECB announcements generate market uncertainty through a novel OIS-based approach; classifying political pressure on the Federal Reserve using LLMs to study its effect on asset prices and Fed credibility; and nowcasting Maltese inflation from high-frequency web-scraped retail prices.
+My current research spans three areas: measuring how ECB announcements generate market uncertainty and how to simulate these market dynamics; the effect of political pressure on central banks on markets' expectations; and nowcasting Maltese inflation from high-frequency web-scraped retail prices.

 Publications & Working Papers